firstmoversadvantage/fma-ruby-on-rails-template/pull_request_template.md

 #### Things to watch out for
 - [N] Does this PR have any migrations?
 - [N] Does this PR add new dependencies?

-#### Reminder
-If there are any migrations please remember that red2 and red1 share the same database.
-Also, some of the models use other database than the one configured in database.yml.